Step 1: Plan Your Business Idea

 Sure, it’s possible that all you’ll need is a business license – but depending on the nature of your business, you may be required to take care of all sorts of special permits, taxes and professional licenses.

 - State: The Alaska Department of Commerce website has all the links you’ll need to acquire or renew a general business or professional license.
-If your business involves fishing, mining, selling tobacco products, or some other highly monitored activity, you’ll need to head over to Alaska’s Department of Revenue website for additional permits & licenses.
+If your business involves fishing, mining, selling tobacco products, or some other highly monitored activity, you’ll need to head over to the Alaska Department of Revenue website for additional permits & licenses.
+This is also where you’ll find all of Alaska’s business tax requirements.

 - Local: For information on municipal business requirements, you’ll need to contact your local chamber of commerce.